warehouse-web/warehouse/src/pages/shop/2019-12-04-a-magazine-reader-003.md

 Color: black and gold – riso printed\
 Printer: Onomatopee's risograph and copy machine\
 Language: English\
-Copy editor: Hanka van der Voet and Femke de Vries\
+Text editing:Femke de Vries and Hanka van der Voet\
-Produced by: Onomatopee\
+Production:Onomatopee in collaboration with Warehouse\
-Made possible by:  the generous support of the Provincie Noord Brabant\
+Made possible by the generous support of the Provincie Noord Brabant\
 Production by: Joannette van der Veer for Onomatopee.
 With support by Seok Park, and Onomatopee interns Nathalia Malińska and Merel Steneker

 15 EUR